(Disclosure: Some of the links below may be affiliate links)

 Most recently, everybody was excited about Uber IPO.
-They started the IPO at 45 dollars, but the first day ended up at 38 dollars.
-It took about one month, in a market going up, for Uber to trade around its IPO price again.
+They started the IPO at 45 dollars, but the first day ended at 38 dollars.
+In a market going up, it took about one month for Uber to trade around its IPO price again.

-The problem with IPO is that they often lead to big overvaluation.
+The problem with IPOs is that they often lead to big overvaluation.
 The IPO price is often much higher than the real value of the company.
-Shareholders just hope for investors to invest because of a trend, not because of the value of the company.
+Shareholders just hope for investors to invest because of a trend, not because of the company’s value.
 And the time of the opening can also be crucial.
 If one IPO starts on a very bad stock market day, it is unlikely to trade very high.

-As you can see, there are many myths surrounding the stock market.
-If you believe in these myths, you may do many investing mistakes.
-You should be careful and learn about these myths in order to save yourself some big mistakes.
+As you can see, many myths surround the stock market.
+If you believe in these myths, you may make many investing mistakes.
+You should be careful and learn about these myths to save yourself some big mistakes.

 I think the worst myths are the one that blocks people from investing in the stock market.
-For instance, there are many people that believe that they need thousands of dollars to start investing or that they need to be genius.
+For instance, many people believe that they need thousands of dollars to start investing or that they need to be geniuses.
 This prevents people from investing their savings.

 What about you?
 What stock market myth did you believe in?
 Do you know any other interesting myth?